traitecoevo/austraits.build/docs/Building.md

 metadata_check_taxa("Westoby_2014")
 ```

-If TaxonStand finds taxonomic changes to make it will add the relevant
+If TaxonStand finds taxonomic changes it will add the relevant lines of
-lines of code directly to the metadata.yml file.
+code directly to the metadata.yml file.

 TaxonStand has been configured in the above function to only permit
 relatively certain changes (e.g. with a minor change to spelling or